dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/aspnet-5-like-configuration-in-regular-dotnet-applications.md

             new AzureTableStorageConfiguration(
                 new AppConfigConfiguration()))));</code></pre>

-I hope this was helpful enough to illustrate how you can easily implement a &quot;cloud optimized&quot; configuration in any version of ASP.NET and follow good practice patterns!
+I hope this was helpful enough to illustrate how you can easily implement a &quot;cloud optimized&quot; configuration in any version of ASP.NET and follow good practice patterns no matter where you code!